attic-labs/noms/doc/api-overview.md

 Once you have a database/dataset specified, you can store and retrieve data.
 A dataset, like a `git` repository has a `HEAD` revision - or a marker for the current version of the data.
 You can access a Noms dataset `HEAD` using the dataset API - [Head](https://godoc.org/github.com/attic-labs/noms/go/dataset#Dataset.Head).
 If you want to set a different version of your data to be `HEAD` then you would use the dataset [`Commit`](https://godoc.org/github.com/attic-labs/noms/go/dataset#Dataset.Commit) method.

 ## Noms Types
 Noms supports [several data types](intro.md#types).
 Most of these types will be familiar and behave as you expect.
-Most Noms types are [immutable](https://en.wikipedia.org/wiki/Immutable_object).
+Noms types are [immutable](https://en.wikipedia.org/wiki/Immutable_object).
 For example, at the end of the last section when calling `Commit` on dataset, the dataset you were holding was not updated.
 Instead `Commit` returned a new `dataset` for the new `HEAD` you created.

 ### Noms Values